Hydrangea is a genus of about 70 species of shrubs, trees and climbers in the family Hydrangeaceae, native to southern and eastern Asia.

 Hydrangeas can carry negative connotations as well, and can represent vanity and boastfulness.

 The big flower head in various colors that many people call the flower is actually composed of what is known botanically as bracts.

 Acidic soils with a pH of less than 6.0 are high in aluminum causing Hydrangea flowers to turn blue and purple.
-It’s because roots absorb higher level of aluminum.
+This is because roots absorb higher level of aluminum.

-In slightly acidic or neutral soil with a pH from 6.0 to 7.0 flowers appear purple or a mix of blue and pink.
+In slightly acidic or neutral soil with a pH level from 6.0 to 7.0, flowers appear purple or a mix of blue and pink.